aosabook/500lines/dagoba/chapter.md

 ## The interpreter itself

 We've arrived at the top of the narrative mountain, ready to receive our prize: the fabled interpreter.
-It's actually quite a simple beast, but it does require a bit of concentration to fully understand.
+It's actually a relatively simple beast, but it does require a bit of concentration to fully understand.

 We compared programs to pipelines earlier, and that's a good mental model for writing queries.
 But the actual program evaluation is more akin to a Turing machine than a pipeline.
 There's a read/write head that sits over a particular step.
 It "reads" the step, changes its "state", and then moves either right or left.